-Some works that we mentioned in the podcast (our website, spectology.com, has the links if they don't show up in your podcatcher):
+Resources mentioned (go to spectology.com if the links don't show up in your podcatcher):

-As always, we post these links and more at our twitter account, @spectologypod.
-We'd love to hear from you, either by chatting with us on twitter, sending us an email at firstname.lastname@example.org, or submitting the episode to r/printSF on reddit.
+We'd love to hear from you, either by chatting with us on twitter at @spectologypod, sending us an email at firstname.lastname@example.org, or submitting the episode to r/printSF on reddit.
 We'll reply, and shout you out in the next podcast when we talk about your comment.

 And if you like the episode, subscribe at spectology.com or whever you listen to podcasts, and share it with your friends!

 Many thanks to Dubby J and Noah Bradley for doing our music and art.